GSA/digitalgov.gov/content/post/2015-01-29-nasa-reaches-new-frontiers-in-3d-printing.md

 date: 2015-01-29 11:10:55 -0400
 title: 'NASA Reaches New Frontiers in 3D Printing'
 summary: '3D printing has gone out of this world.
 Earlier this month, DigitalGov covered the NIH 3D Print Exchange, where 3D printing is supporting scientific learning and research.
-Today, we&rsquo;re highlighting a project that is reaching brand new heights\: NASA&rsquo;s In-space Manufacturing Initiative.
+Today, we&rsquo;re highlighting a project that is reaching brand new heights\: NASA’sIn-space Manufacturing Initiative.
 Self-Sufficiency in Space NASA is currently conducting 3D printing experiments aboard the International'
 authors: [awichman]
 categories:
   - Code